 Thus, those companies providing last-mile delivery should also allow consumers to update their delivery preferences in real-time.
 They should also inform providers if they will be available to collect a parcel.

 Companies can employ multiple channels such as email, web, push notifications, and SMS to send real-time updates to their customers.
 Various tools such as Intercom, CleverTap, and Amazon SNS allow you to send push notifications to users.
 On the other hand, tools like TextMagic and SimpleTexting can be used for sending SMS updates.

 Optimize internal operations

 Companies with simplified internal communication, collaboration, and operations are better equipped to handle customers’ requests.

-Here are some ideas to optimize internal operations for your team:
+Here are some ideas for optimization of internal operations for your team: